awsdocs/amazon-vpc-user-guide/doc_source/get-started-ipv6.md

 In this step, you use the Amazon VPC wizard in the Amazon VPC console to create a VPC\.
 By default, the wizard performs the following steps for you:
 + Creates a VPC with a /16 IPv4 CIDR block and associates a /56 IPv6 CIDR block with the VPC\.
 For more information, see [Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#YourVPC)\.
 The size of the IPv6 CIDR block is fixed \(/56\) and the range of IPv6 addresses is automatically allocated from Amazon's pool of IPv6 addresses \(you cannot select the range yourself\)\.
-+ Attaches an Internet gateway to the VPC\.
-For more information about Internet gateways, see [Internet gateways](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html)\.
++ Attaches an internet gateway to the VPC\.
+For more information about internet gateways, see [Internet gateways](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html)\.
 + Creates a subnet with an /24 IPv4 CIDR block and a /64 IPv6 CIDR block in the VPC\.
 The size of the IPv6 CIDR block is fixed \(/64\)\.
-+ Creates a custom route table, and associates it with your subnet, so that traffic can flow between the subnet and the Internet gateway\.
++ Creates a custom route table, and associates it with your subnet, so that traffic can flow between the subnet and the internet gateway\.
 For more information about route tables, see [Route tables](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html)\.
 + Associates an IPv6 Amazon\-provided CIDR block with a network border group\.
 For more information, see [Extending your VPC resources to AWS Local Zones](VPC_Subnets.md#local-zone)\.

 **Note**